1. Raw materials

 The requirements of the car market and expansion of the Vianor chain have led us to change our tire logistics and consumer insight.
 We used to deliver tires to large wholesalers but, nowadays, distribution is divided more into smaller product lots and smaller warehouses.
 As the number of individual transport operations grows, logistics planning becomes increasingly important.

 Consumers – the users of our tires – are the most important link in our value chain.
 The purpose of the safety, premium quality and unique innovations of our tires is to ensure consumers trouble-free and safe trips under all conditions.
-Almost 90% of a tire’s carbon footprint is generated during its use, which means that our product development efforts for improving the tires’ safety and reducing their environmental impacts are measured during their use by consumers.
+Around 89% of a tire’s carbon footprint is generated during its use, which means that our product development efforts for improving the tires’ safety and reducing their environmental impacts are measured during their use by consumers.

 A part of recycled tires is utilized for their material; they are shredded or granulated to replace rock materials in various road construction and civil engineering applications.
 Rubber chips are light, insulate moisture and maintain their form.
 They support the road surface and make asphalt quieter.
 The flexible properties of rubber are put to use once more when it is reused as a base material for sports venues, including horseriding arenas.